 Catching and handling

-You may also catch mice for transfer by making a cup with your hands: place hands on both sides of the mouse or mice inside the cage, slide them together under the mouse/mice, and pick them up.
-Mice that are unused to this procedure may try to escape, in which case it is good to close your hands.
+Another possibility is to make a cup: place your hands on both sides of the mouse or mice inside the cage, slide them together under the mouse/mice, and pick them up.
+A mouse that are unused to this procedure may try to escape, in which case it is good to close your hands around the mouse and wait for up to half a minute and then open the cup again The mouse may escape then but with repeated daily training sessions of 1-2 minutes it will get more accustomed for the handling method.
 This method is not necessarily successful without prior habituation of the mice.
-However, for mice that are accustomed to the procedure it is a less stressful and recommended way of catching them.

 For performing other procedures, the mouse may be placed on a surface which it can grip (e.g. on the lid of the cage, across the metal wires).
 Holding on to the root of the tail with a slight pull backwards will make the mouse grab onto the surface with its front feet and hold still.
 If the mouse is calm, it may be directly grabbed on the neck skin right behind the ears.
 All the loose skin must fit between the thumb and index finger so that the mouse cannot turn its head.
 The mouse can be picked up and the root of the tail should then be pressed against the palm with the ring finger or little finger of the hand holding it.
 Now the mouse is in a secure hold, and the other hand is free, for e.g. injections or gavage.